zayeihr/School-V-Logs/hqlogs/README.md

 # HQ Logistics Application

-This is an app that is made to account for logistics in store taking as well as loaning between departments of an organisation.
+This is an app that was made to account for logistics in store taking as well as loaning between departments of an organisation.

 # Features
 ---